Eurovision Song Contest 2018: Top 5 Earworms You Won’t Be Able To Get Out Of Your Head

 “That’s How You Write A Song” by Alexander Rybak (Norway)

-Sounding like an 80’s anthem, “That’s How You Right A Song,” let’s you know right away that Norway’s entry into the 2018 Eurovision Song Contest is not to be taken seriously.
+Sounding like an ’80s anthem, “That’s How You Right A Song” lets you know right away that Norway’s entry into the 2018 Eurovision Song Contest is not to be taken seriously.
 It is totally possible Norway used the Eurovision parody song, “Love, Love, Peace, Peace,” from the 2016 Eurovision interval performance as their inspiration here.
-This is especially true if you consider the fact Alexander Rybak appeared, playing the violin, in that performance.
+This is especially true if you consider the fact that Alexander Rybak appeared, playing the violin, in that performance.

 “TOY” by Netta (Israel)